Skip to main content

 Enclomiphene Optional HPG axis support Can be used to further support LH and FSH levels, promoting endogenous testosterone production.

 This multi-faceted approach ensures that the benefits of testosterone replacement are realized while actively managing and mitigating potential side effects and risks, including those related to cardiovascular health.
-The TRAVERSE trial’s findings, showing no increase in events, lend strong support to the safety of such well-managed protocols in appropriate patient populations.
+The TRAVERSE trial’s findings, showing no increase in major adverse cardiac events, lend strong support to the safety of such well-managed protocols in appropriate patient populations.

 Academic

 An academic exploration of the cardiovascular risks associated with long-term hormone therapy requires a deep dive into the molecular and physiological mechanisms that govern the interaction between sex hormones and the cardiovascular system.
 The conversation moves from broad clinical outcomes to the specific cellular and biochemical pathways that are modulated by these powerful signaling molecules.
-It is at this level that we can truly appreciate the intricate, systems-biology perspective required to understand the nuanced risk-benefit profile of hormonal interventions.

 The Vascular Biology of Estrogen a Tale of Two Receptors